 I discover an entirely different Athens on these lower slopes.
 Wide promenades, with street musicians to the south, beneath the theatres, slightly narrower walkways to the west, where you can wander free (hurrah)) and up the Hill of Muses (another skiddy track) to the Philopappos Monument (he was a prince) and what is said to have been Sophocles' prison in a dilapidated casemate.

 Plaka and Monastiraki

 Plaka is even more touristy, wide alleys packed with souvenir shops.
 Olive oil, olive oil soap, olive wood, sponges, wine and other Greek mementos.
-It’s also home to, what seems like thousands of tavernas, the nicest, in my opinion, tucked away under the leafy shade in the narrow alleys winding up the lower slopes below the Acropolis.
-Nestling in between more remains of the ancient world, Hadrian’s Library, the Choragic Monument of Lysicrates and still more.
+It’s also home to, what seems like thousands of tavernas, the nicest, in my opinion, tucked away under the leafy shade in the narrow alleys, winding up the lower slopes below the Acropolis.
+Nestling in-between, still more remains of the ancient world, Hadrian’s Library....
 And when I get tired of columns there are the churches and cathedrals.
 There are some excellent, but touristy, fish restaurants around the cathedral square.

 Athens, the Modern Metropolis